Market Position Statement Purpose

 Sutton proactively supports the development of provider networks to encourage the sharing of resources in the delivery of care and support.

-An Activities and Wellbeing Network is under development which is a collaboration of bed based care providers with the aim of sharing resources and learning between care providers but also to provide new opportunities for care home residents and service users.
+An Activities and Wellbeing Network is under development which is a collaboration of accommodation based care providers with the aim of sharing resources and learning between care providers but also to provide new opportunities for care home residents and service users.

 If you would like to find out more and be part of this network please get in touch with us through the Contact Us section.